Last Updated: April 10, 2022

 What’s the biggest challenge for most businesses when going online, you might wonder?

-It is certainly troubling that the UK economy’s backbone is, like everything else, severely affected by the COVID-19 outbreak, but SME owners’ plea for help should not be overlooked so easily.
+It is certainly troubling that the UK economy’s backbone is, like everything else, severely affected by the COVID-19 outbreak.
+However, SME owners’ pleas for help should not be overlooked so easily.
 Many people consider SME businesses to be that backbone, and these small business statistics UK certainly support that claim.

-If nothing else, it is reassuring that UK Government is taking actions to help small, self-employed and large businesses as well as any who are affected by coronavirus restrictions, with a healthy financial support program for these businesses to continue and thrive.
+If nothing else, it is reassuring that UK government is taking actions to help small, self-employed and large businesses, as well as any businesses who are affected by coronavirus restrictions, with a healthy financial support program.